Professor David Wands

 I am a board member of the Gravitational Physics Division of the European Physical Society.

-In December 2019 we will be hosting the 30th Texas Symposium on Relativistic Astrophysics, one of the largest astrophysics conferences held every two years, bringing leading scientists from around the world to Portsmouth.
-I am chair of the local organising committee.
+In December 2019 we will be hosted the 30th Texas Symposium on Relativistic Astrophysics, one of the largest astrophysics conferences held every two years, bringing leading scientists from around the world to Portsmouth.
+I was chair of the local organising committee.

 I studied natural sciences (physics) and maths at the University of Cambridge, and then went to the Astronomy Centre at the University of Sussex, where I obtained my DPhil in 1993.